 - This hazardous condition existed in an area frequented by children, meaning that the property owner should understand that a child might have access to his or her property.

 - The property owner knew or should reasonably have known about the danger, but did not address it or take reasonable precautions.

 Many of these points may be difficult to prove definitively.
 For example, depending on the age of the child who sustained injury, the court may decide that he or she should have understood the dangers of the potential hazard.

 Additionally, it is not always clear whether a property owner’s actions qualify as “reasonable precautions.”
 For example, an owner might put up fencing around a pool.
 However, if your child manages to climb over the fence and sustains serious swimming pool injuries, your premises liability attorney may be able to prove that the fencing was not an adequate safety precaution.

 Child Hurt on Someone Else’s Property?
 Call Our Macon Premises Liability Attorney

 If you have questions about attractive nuisances, ask the attorneys at the McArthur Law Firm.
 We can represent your child’s interests in a premises liability lawsuit and get the compensation your family deserves.

 We offer legal representation statewide from our offices in Macon, Georgia.
 In the past, our clients have included residents of Atlanta, Albany and Columbus as well as Savannah and Augusta.
-Call 1-888-WE-FIGHT or contact us online to schedule your free initial consultation with a premises liability attorney.
+Call 478-238-1150 or contact us online to schedule your free initial consultation with a premises liability attorney.